MurBad/bash-controller/README.md

 After install all these dependencies bash-controller will run perfectly.

 ## Usage
 bash-controller is easy to use.
-After give permissions you can just run using
+After giving permissions you can just run using
 ```shell
 ./bash-controller
 ```